Penicheiro, Riley Hunter headline Hall of Fame class

 “Never, ever give up,” she said.
 “Even if you’re convinced it’s all over, it’s not over unless you want it to be.
 A true example of that is standing right here before you tonight.
 It’s me.”

 The Association for Intercollegiate Athletics for Women (AIAW), which governed women’s college athletics before the NCAA took over, also was recognized as a “trailblazer of the game.”
-Several former AIAW-era players, including Ann Meyers-Drysdale and Nancy Lieberman, were recognized.
+Several AIAW-era players, including Ann Meyers Drysdale and Nancy Lieberman, were recognized.

 All the previous inductees in attendance were introduced at the start of the ceremony, and the biggest ovation from the Knoxville crowd arguably went to former Tennessee coach Holly Warlick, who was fired in April after a first-round NCAA Tournament exit.
 Warlick was inducted in 2001 for her accomplishments as a player.